GSteve-Paul/GSteve-Paul/README.md

 ### Hi there 👋
-I am Jiangnan Li, an undergraduate at NENU majoring in CS.
+I am Jiangnan Li, an undergraduate at Northeast Normal University majoring in CS.

 As a simple ACMer, 5 Bronze Medals of ICPC/CCPC regional competitions and 2 Silver Medals of ICPC/CCPC invitational competitions are awarded.